 - how to produce investigative research for photography and to plan, shoot, print and develop photographs

-- how produce creative and technically proficient photographs effective manage and store photographic images
+- how to produce creative and technically proficient photographs

 - how to critically evaluate your own work and the photographic work of others.

-You will undertake a photographic research project in a creative and structured way and investigate a photographic theme, produce effective research material and evidence of the creative use of techniques.
+You will undertake the photographic research project in a creative and structured way and investigate a photographic theme, produce effective research material and evidence of the creative use of techniques.

 Check out some examples from the 2018 Higher Photography evening class students in the gallery at the bottom of this page.

 - Four National 5s, one of which should be Art and Design